Mr Neil Allen - personal details

 Barrister (Middle Temple) & Lecturer

-He also adjudicates fitness to practise hearings, is trustee of the North West Legal Support Trust and a mental health charity and has held research positions.
+Neil also adjudicates fitness to practise hearings, is trustee of the mental health charity, Making Space, and is an advisor to various research panels and organisations.

 Neil lectures in mental health and incapacity law and in the fields of corporate manslaughter and clinical legal education.
 He also teaches employment law and administrative law and is Bar Liaison Officer.